oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 Repeat for each shared block device.
 In the example above, `/dev/xvde` is a shared Xen virtual block device.

-Now create the RAC container using the image.
+Now create the Oracle RAC container using the image.
 For the details of environment variables, please refer to section 5.
 You can use the following example to create a container:

 ```
 # docker create -t -i \